 Section 2.6 Rights in Intellectual Property

-All intellectual property submitted to or owned, adopted or created by the Consortium, including without limitation, any of the same which may be represented by any standards, specifications, guidelines, policies, procedures or tests (collectively, “Intellectual Property”), shall be subject to such policies and procedures, including the Consortium’s Intellectual Property Rights Policy (the “IPR Policy”), as may from time to time be adopted by the Board of Directors, provided, that the IPR Policy shall stipulate, (i) that any IP (other than patient data) provided by Members (“Background Intellectual Property”) is provided by way of a non-exclusive license, it being understood that such Background Intellectual Property shall be kept confidential at all times and (ii) that all Intellectual Property created by the Consortium (“Foreground Intellectual Property”) shall be made freely available and without cost to the marketplace.
+All intellectual property submitted to or owned, adopted or created by the Consortium, including without limitation, any of the same which may be represented by any standards, specifications, guidelines, policies, procedures or tests (collectively, “Intellectual Property”), shall be subject to such policies and procedures, including the Consortium’s Intellectual Property Rights Policy (the “IPR Policy”), as may from time to time be adopted by the Board of Directors, provided, that the IPR Policy shall stipulate, (i) that any IP (other than anonymized patient data) provided by Members (“Background Intellectual Property”) is provided by way of a non-exclusive license, it being understood that such Background Intellectual Property shall be kept confidential at all times and (ii) that all Intellectual Property created by the Consortium (“Foreground Intellectual Property”) shall be made freely available and without cost to the marketplace.
 Any such rules or policies adopted by the Board of Directors shall control all rights of ownership and publication relating to such Intellectual Property and the specific license rights which Members and third parties may be entitled to therein.

 Section 2.7 Subsidiaries, Etc.